evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 # 6. Customize evaluations

-You will notw
+You will now learn to create a custom evaluation suite for your LLM system inputs and outputs.

-You can create a custom evaluation suite with different types of checks:
+You can combine different types of checks:
 * **Rule-based**.
 Detect specific words or patterns in your data.
 * **ML-based**.
 Use external models to score data (e.g., for toxicity, topic, tone).
 * **LLM-as-a-judge**.
 Prompt LLMs to categorize or score texts.